Table of Contents

 This information lets you see where people are coming from, and indicates which marketing efforts are working best.

 This process is called attribution tracking and is a key step in tracking and evaluating your performance.

 Analytics software tracks peoples' journeys to and around your site.

-This information is indispensible.
+This information is indispensable.
 It gives insight into everything from -

-You can evaluate which platforms and content types work best, letting you refine future strategy.
+You can evaluate which platforms and content types work best, letting you refine your future strategy.